Kinematics of Stellar Streams from Globular Clusters Depend on Black Hole Retention and Star Mass: A Selection Effect for Dark Matter Inference: Introduction

 \section{Introduction}

-Galactic archeologists have detected abundant Milky Way (MW) substructure, including ${>}120$ stellar streams \citep{Helmi2020,Mateu2023,BonacaPriceWhelan2025}.
+Galactic archeologists have detected abundant Milky Way (MW) substructure, including ${>}120$ stellar streams \citep{Helmi2020, Mateu2023, BonacaPriceWhelan2025}.
 These strands of comoving stars are debris from dwarf galaxies accreted and tidally disrupted by the MW, and from dissolving globular clusters (GCs) born in those dwarfs (ex situ) or in the MW itself \citep[in situ;][]{Bonaca2021}.
-20 streams (1/6) have been firmly traced to surviving GCs---some even connecting directly to a GC as \textit{tidal tails} \citep[][]{Piatti2020}---while many more are likely from GCs that have recently dissolved \citep{BonacaPriceWhelan2025}.
+20 streams have been firmly traced to surviving GCs and many more are likely from fully dissolved GCs \citep{BonacaPriceWhelan2025}.

 As kinematically cold structures sensitive to perturbative heating, streams are excellent probes of the MW's mass profile, substructure, and assembly history \citep{Koposov2010, Bonaca2014, Kupper2015, Bovy2016, Bonaca2018}.
 They also provide clues to the nature of dark matter (DM).
-Canonical cold DM cosmology predicts clumpy DM halos \citep{Klypin1999,Moore1999} with more numerous and centrally dense (cuspy) subhalos, on average, than warm DM \citep{Bode2001,Lovell2014}, ultralight DM \citep{Hu2000,Hui2017}, or self-interacting DM \citep[which also yields more diverse subhalo densities;][]{SpergelSteinhardt2000,TulinYu2018}.
-So galaxy models with cold DM predict frequent encounters with subhalos strongly perturb streams, yielding streams with higher width and internal velocity dispersion $\sigma$ \citep{Johnston2002,Ibata2002,Mayer2002,Carlberg2009}---and more numerous and pronounced irregularities, such as gaps \citep{SiegalGaskins2008,Carlberg2011,Yoon2011}---than most alternative DM models.
+Canonical cold DM cosmology predicts clumpy DM halos \citep{Klypin1999, Moore1999} with more numerous and centrally dense (cuspy) subhalos, on average, than warm DM \citep{Bode2001, Lovell2014}, ultralight DM \citep{Hu2000,Hui2017}, or self-interacting DM \citep[which also yields more diverse subhalo densities;][]{SpergelSteinhardt2000, TulinYu2018}.
+So galaxy models with cold DM predict frequent encounters with subhalos strongly perturb streams, yielding streams with higher width and internal velocity dispersion $\sigma$ \citep{Johnston2002, Ibata2002, Mayer2002, Carlberg2009}---and more numerous and pronounced irregularities, such as gaps \citep{SiegalGaskins2008, Carlberg2011, Yoon2011}---than most alternative DM models.